10 Questions and Answers about Terracotta

 6. What are the advantages of terracotta?

 Besides its lovely color and the fact that it maintains its good looks over time, terracotta offers a host of advantages to the homeowner.
-Terracotta roofing and floor tiles are strong, durable, fire resistant, and since they are made from natural, non-toxic material, do not off-gas hazardous chemicals.
-What's more, terracotta roofing tiles reduce noise pollution inside your home and are frost resistant.
+Terracotta roofing and floor tiles are strong, durable, and fire-resistant (although not fireproof).
+Made from natural, non-toxic material, these materials do not off-gas hazardous chemicals.
 Rainwater may safely be collected from terracotta roofs.
+What's more, terracotta roofing tiles reduce noise pollution inside your home and are frost-resistant.

-Terracotta is quite porous and must be properly treated when it is to be used around water, for example as a kitchen countertop material.
+Terracotta is quite porous and must be properly treated before being used around water, for example as a kitchen countertop material.
 Aside from that, its principle drawback is the fact that its quality can vary a great deal and is difficult for an inexperienced person to evaluate.
 For this reason, it is recommended to buy only from established, reputable dealers.

 8. How do you clean terracotta?